-PCPs will not be permitted to close their panels to Medicaid enrollees alone.
-If a PCP's panel is closed, it must be closed to all enrollees.
-Should a panel reopen, it will be required to admit patients on a first come, first served basis.
-However, if a PCP has the maximum of two thousand (2,000) Medicaid enrollees, the PCP may admit additional, non-Medicaid patients.
+PCPs are not permitted to close their panels to Medicaid and WVCHIP enrollees if they have not closed their panels to other patients (e.g., uninsured, patients with commercial insurance, etc.).
+Should a PCP close its panel and later decide to begin accepting new patients, the PCP must admit patients on a first come first serve basis including Medicaid and WVCHIP enrollees.
+However, if a PCP has the maximum of two thousand (2,000) MHT enrollees, the PCP may admit additional, non-Medicaid or WVCHIP patients.